 Founded in 2005, Greenlane is the premier global platform for the development and distribution of premium cannabis accessories, vape devices, and lifestyle products.
-In 2021, we completed several transformative acquisitions including the acquisition of two proprietary house brands, EYCE ("Eyce") and DaVinci ("DaVinci"), along with a larger merger with KushCo Holdings, adding a significant industrial line of business to the Greenlane platform.
-These acquisitions strengthened our leading position as a consumer ancillary products house-of-brands business by adding two established brands to our portfolio (Eyce and DaVinci), and significantly expanded our customer network, bringing strategic relationships with leading cannabis multi-state-operators ("MSOs"), cannabis single-state operators ("SSOs"), and Canadian licensed-producers ("LPs").
+In 2021, we completed several acquisitions along with a transformative merger with KushCo Holdings, adding a significant industrial line of business to the Greenlane platform.
+These acquisitions strengthened our leading position as a consumer ancillary products business and significantly expanded our customer network, bringing strategic relationships with leading cannabis multi-state-operators ("MSOs"), cannabis single-state operators ("SSOs"), and Canadian licensed-producers ("LPs").
 Greenlane is a leading ancillary cannabis company, providing a wide array of consumer ancillary products and industrial ancillary products to thousands of cannabis producers, processors, brands, and retailers ("Cannabis Operators"), in addition to specialty retailers, smoke shops and head shops, convenience stores, and consumers directly through our own proprietary web stores and large online marketplaces such as Amazon.

-We have been developing a world-class portfolio of our own proprietary brands (the "Greenlane Brands") that we believe will, over time, deliver higher margins and create long-term value for our customers and shareholders.
-Our wholly-owned Greenlane Brands includes our recently launched a more affordable product line - Groove, innovative silicone pipes and accessories - Eyce, best-in-class premium vaporizer brand - DaVinci, premium smoke shop and ancillary product brand - Higher Standards, child-resistant packaging brand - Pollen Gear.
+We have been developing a world-class portfolio of our own proprietary brands (the "Greenlane Brands") and carefully curated third-party products that we believe will, over time, deliver higher margins and create long-term value for our customers and shareholders.
+Our wholly-owned Greenlane Brands includes our recently launched more affordable product line - Groove, innovative silicone pipes and accessories and premium ancillary product brand - Higher Standards.
 We also have category exclusive licenses for the premium Marley Natural branded products, as well as the K.Haring Glass Collection.

-The Greenlane Brands, along with a curated set of third-party products, are offered to customers through our proprietary, owned and operated e-commerce platforms which include Vapor.com, Vaposhop.com, DaVinciVaporizer.com, PuffItUp.com, HigherStandards.com, EyceMolds.com, and MarleyNaturalShop.com.
+Since the end of 2021, the Company has invested significantly in technology, including its e-commerce platforms, internal ERP systems, and B2B capabilities.
+Our world-class product portfolio is offered to customers through our proprietary, owned and operated e-commerce platforms which include Vapor.com, PuffItUp.com, HigherStandards.com, MarleyNaturalShop.com and Wholesale.Greenlane.com.
 These platforms allow us to reach customers directly with helpful resources and a seamless purchasing experience.

 We merchandise vaporizers, packaging, and other ancillary products in the United States, Canada, Europe and Latin America.
-We distribute products to retailers through wholesale operations and distribute products to consumers through e-commerce activities and our flagship Higher Standards store in New York City's famed Chelsea Market.
-We operate our own distribution centers in the United States, while also utilizing third-party logistics ("3PL") locations in the United States, Canada, and Europe.
-We have made tremendous progress consolidating and streamlining our warehouse and distribution operations following our acquisitions in 2021, and we look forward to further optimization of our footprint in 2023.
+We distribute products to retailers through wholesale operations and distribute products to consumers through our e-commerce platforms We operate our own distribution centers in the United States, while also utilizing third-party logistics ("3PL") locations in Canada.
+We have made tremendous progress consolidating and streamlining our warehouse and distribution operations over the last two years.

 We manage our business in two different, but complementary, business segments.
-The first is the Consumer Goods segment, which focuses on serving consumers across wholesale, retail, and e-commerce operations-offering both our Greenlane Brands as well as ancillary products and accessories from select leading third-party brands, such as Storz and Bickel, Grenco Science, PAX, Cookies and more.
+The first is the Consumer Goods segment, which focuses on serving consumers across wholesale, retail, and e-commerce operations-offering both our Greenlane Brands as well as ancillary products and accessories from select leading third-party brands, such as Storz and Bickel, Grenco Science, PAX, Arizer and more.
 The Consumer Goods segment forms a central part of our growth strategy, especially as it relates to scaling our own portfolio of higher-margin proprietary owned brands.
-In addition to our Consumer Goods segment, which focuses on serving Cannabis Operators by providing ancillary products essential to their daily operations and growth, such as packaging and vaporization solutions, including our Greenlane Brand Pollen Gear.
-Refer to "Note 11- Segment Reporting" within Item 8 to this Annual Report on Form 10-K for additional information on our reportable segments.
+In addition to our Consumer Goods segment, we have our Industrial Goods segment, which focuses on serving Cannabis Operators by providing ancillary products essential to their daily operations and growth, such as packaging and vaporization solutions, including our Greenlane Brand Pollen Gear.
+Refer to "Note 12- Segment Reporting" within Item 8 to this Annual Report on Form 10-K for additional information on our reportable segments.